LouAnabel/BestBuy2/README.md

 *3: Make an order*:
 Allows the user to select products and specify quantities for purchase.
-Once the order is placed, the system processes it and updates the stock.
+Once the order is placed, the system processes it, displays the **total price** with all the discount and updates the stock.

 *4: Quit the program*
 Quit the program.